tamasgal/km3pipe/doc/pipeline.rst

 comes with the usual functions like ``self.log.debug()``, ``self.log.info()``, ``self.log.warning()``, ``self.log.error()`` or ``self.log.critical()``.

-The ``self.print`` function can be used to print messages which are colour coded with the same colours used for the logger.
+The ``self.cprint`` function can be used to print messages which are colour coded with the same colours used for the logger.